 This article was written by Lisa Miller.

 Sometimes hospital visits take up half of a day with most of it spent waiting to see a doctor, and waiting without certain comforts can make a stressful situation even more stressful.
-Therefore, based on two decades of patient journey mapping, VIE has compiled 17 simple and obvious ways a hospital can immediately improve a patient’s experience in the waiting room.
+Therefore, based on two decades of patient journey mapping, VIE Healthcare has compiled 17 simple and obvious ways a hospital can immediately improve a patient’s experience in the waiting room.

 1. Portable Device Charging Stations